kalohq/kwebargs/README.rst

 Homepage: https://webargs.readthedocs.io/

+Webargs for KWS.
+LWS is locked to an older version of webargs, and upgrading this is in log step with KWS is not possible at this time.
+We can remove this when KWS and LWS split

 webargs is a Python library for parsing and validating HTTP request arguments, with built-in support for popular web frameworks, including Flask, Django, Bottle, Tornado, Pyramid, webapp2, Falcon, and aiohttp.

 .. code-block:: python